By Debra A. Sokol-McKay,

 • There is no such condition as “having a little bit of sugar” or “a touch of sugar.”
 An individual either has diabetes or does not.

-• An individual can be diagnosed with diabetes if he or she has classic symptoms of high blood glucose – excessive thirst, frequent urination, increased appetite and unexplained weight loss, and has a blood glucose level of 200 mg/dL or greater on a Random Plasma Glucose Test (RPG).
+• An individual can be diagnosed with diabetes if he or she has classic symptoms of high blood glucose – excessive thirst, frequent urination, increased appetite, unexplained weight loss, and has a blood glucose level of 200 mg/dL or greater on a Random Plasma Glucose Test (RPG).

 • Several other tests can diagnose both diabetes and pre-diabetes: (a) the Fasting Plasma Glucose Test (FPG), (b) the 2-Hour Oral Glucose Tolerance Test (OGTT), and (c) glycated hemoglobin (A1C).